I Killed That Man

-I Killed That Man is a 1941 American film directed by Phil Rosen that was a remake of his 1933 film The Devil's Mate.
-It starred Ricardo Cortez and was produced by the King Brothers.
+I Killed That Man is a 1941 American mystery film directed by Phil Rosen and starring Ricardo Cortez, Joan Woodbury and Iris Adrian.
+Produced by the King Brothers for release by Monogram Pictures, it is a remake of the 1933 film The Devil's Mate which Rosen had also directed.

-Plot summary
+Plot

-The film begins with a disparate group of individuals in a room; some are gambling, some are drinking coffee, others are chatting as if at a party.
+A disparate group of individuals are in a room; some are gambling, some are drinking coffee, others are chatting as if at a party.
 Curtains are removed from the windows to reveal bars.
-The group is in a prison to witness the execution of hard core murderer Nick Ross (Ralf Harolde).
+The group is in a prison to witness the execution of hard core murderer Nick Ross.
 Ross is told there has been no commutation of his execution.
 Having never given a confession, Ross proceeds to tell the crowd of the true events of what happened as his benefactor promised him his release; but then falls over dead, the victim of a poison dart.